qldduong/datamodels/rdm.md

-name and website
-open-source or commercial?
-the data model
-the hosting model (embedded, client/server, etc) how Java or Python access it

 The Raima Database Manager (RDM) [(link to website here}](https://raima.com/product-overview/) is a commercial, relational database management system (RDBMS).
 As a relational database, RDM stores its information in a table-like structure.
 RDM use an embedded hosting model, which means that the database runs within the same process as the code for efficient in-memory database use.